WFH: How to engage remote workers during Covid-19

 Firstly, how do they see X happen?
 Or Y improved?

 What would make them have better workdays?

 As the Celpax device is physical, it’s hard to push buttons from home

 So how is the Employee Mood KPI trending?

 We are currently being approached by users asking us both how to engage remote employees and also to know how engaged and motived their teams are during the Covid outbreak.

 During our Zoom team meeting today (only Rafa did the crazy hair day) we discussed different options.

 We will shortly reach out with packages that interested companies can sponsor, to get a solution in place for remote workers.

 PS.
-I’ve been working from home during confinement for 14 days now.
+I’ve been working from home during the confinement.
 Here’s how my productivity has changed.

 Hej!
 I’m Rebecca, co-founder at Celpax.
 We manufacture simple tech tools to improve workplaces.
 And build a better society while at it.
-Your 1st device to measure employee morale is free.
 Technology photo created by freepik – www.freepik.com